top of page

 6. Is there any tax on Sovereign Gold Bonds (SGBs)?

-Capital gains from SGBs are completely tax-exempt if you hold them until maturity (8 years).
-The interest earned annually is, however, taxable at your slab rate.
-If sold on an exchange before maturity, normal capital gains tax rules apply.
+Capital gains from SGBs are fully tax-exempt if you hold them until maturity (8 years).
+The annual interest you receive is taxable at your slab rate.
+If you sell them on the exchange before maturity, the normal capital gains tax rules apply — 12.5% flat for LTCG (if held over 24 months) or slab rate for STCG.

 7. Can I offset capital gains from gold against other losses?